awslabs/datawig-sagemaker/README.md

 * __Dockerfile__.

 * __build\_and\_push.sh__: The script to build the Docker image (using the Dockerfile above) and push it to the [Amazon EC2 Container Registry (ECR)][ecr] so that it can be deployed to SageMaker.
 Name of the image is used as the only argument to this script.
 The script will generate a full name for the repository in AWS account account and configured AWS region.
 If this ECR repository doesn't exist, the script will create it.
+  * As part of this script you can set the desired DataWig version to be installed inside the Docker image.
+Check our [PyPI repository][pypi] for the latest version.

 * __imputation__: The directory that contains the application to run in the container.